Arction/javascript-charts-performance-comparison-heatmaps/README.md

 Y Axis corresponds to the _load-up speed_ measurement, higher Y location means faster and thus better result.
 Line not appearing means that the test _failed_.

-The range of drawn line along X Axis defines the valid range of static heat map data amount which the JavaScript chart library is capable of handling.
-For example, _LightningChart JS v.3.1_ is capable of handling 35000x35000 static heat maps.
+The range of drawn line along X Axis defines the valid range of static heat map data amount which the JavaScript chart library is capable of loading **fast**.
+For example, _LightningChart JS v.3.3_ is capable of loading a 35000x35000 heat map in 7.5 seconds.

 ![](loadup_static_pc-highend.PNG)